Freemartin

-A freemartin or free-martin (sometimes martin heifer) is an infertile female cattle with masculinized behavior and non-functioning ovaries.
-Phenotypically, the animal appears female, but various aspects of female reproductive development are altered due to acquisition of anti-Müllerian hormone from the male twin.
-Genetically, the animal is chimeric: karyotypy of a sample of cells shows XX/XY chromosomes.
-The animal originates as a female (XX), but acquires the male (XY) component in utero by exchange of some cellular material from a male twin, via vascular connections between placentas: an example of microchimerism.
+A freemartin or free-martin (sometimes martin heifer) is an infertile cow with masculinized behavior and non-functioning ovaries.
+Such a cow is born as one of a pair of twins, with a male calf as the other twin.
+Phenotypically, the animal appears female, but various aspects of her female reproductive development were altered due to acquisition of anti-Müllerian hormone from the male twin.
+Genetically, the animal is chimeric: karyotypy as a sample of cells shows XX/XY chromosomes.
+The animal originates as a female (XX), but acquires the male (XY) component in utero by exchange of some cellular material from a male twin, via vascular connections between placentas.
+Such cows provide an example of microchimerism.
 The chimerism is mainly present in the hematopoietic stem cells.

 History

 Freemartins are known to have been described by the Roman writer Varro, who called them "taura".

-The 18th-century physician John Hunter discovered that a freemartin always has a male twin.
+The 18th century physician John Hunter discovered that a freemartin always has a male twin.